Tsarpf/proced/README.md

 Rest of the code is a js port I made from the code I found at Paul Bourke's page above.

-#### surface-nets.js (MIT)
-I used browserify on the source from here: https://github.com/mikolalysenko/surface-nets.
-It's not used anywhere yet in the project.

 #### Everything else (MIT)
-By me, use however you wish!